Data Centers in Michigan

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Michigan provides a sales and use tax exemption on qualified data center equipment, which significantly lowers the initial capital investment for new builds or expansions.
-This incentive makes the total cost of ownership more attractive compared to states without such targeted programs.
+Tax Advantage For Data Centers: Michigan offers a significant sales and use tax exemption on qualified data center equipment.
+This incentive directly reduces the capital expenditure required to build, expand, or refresh technology infrastructure, lowering the total cost of ownership.

 Natural Disaster Risk